data-catering/data-caterer-docs/docs/docs/guide/scenario/first-data-generation.md

 ##### expr

-Sometimes, we may need to include the values of multiple columns to validate a certain condition.
+Sometimes, we may need to include the values of multiple fields to validate a certain condition.
 This is where we can use `expr` to define a SQL expression that returns a boolean.
-In this scenario, we are checking if the `status` column has value `closed`, then the `close_date` should be not null, otherwise, `close_date` is null.
+In this scenario, we are checking if the `status` field has value `closed`, then the `close_date` should be not null, otherwise, `close_date` is null.

 ##### unique

 We check whether the combination of `account_id` and `name` are unique within the dataset.
-You can define one or more columns for `unique` validations.
+You can define one or more fields for `unique` validations.

 ##### groupBy